Unrestricted Quantum Moduli Algebras, II: Noetherianity and Simple Fraction Rings at Roots of 1: Proof of Theorem

-For the sake of clarity let us provide a self-contained proof of the first claim, not invoking directly \cite{DC-L, BGS}.
-Since $\Ll_{0,n}^\e$ and $\Ll_{0,1}^{\otimes n}$ coincide as modules over $\mathcal{Z}_0(\Ll_{0,n}^\e)=\mathcal{Z}_0(\Ll_{0,1}^\e)^{\otimes n}$, the result follows from the case $n=1$.
+For the sake of clarity, let us provide a self-contained proof of the first claim, not invoking directly \cite{BGS,DC-L} or \cite{AnGa,BC}, but applying the same arguments directly to $\Ll_{0,n}^\e$.
+Since $\Ll_{0,n}^\e$ and $\Ll_{0,1}^{\otimes n}$ coincide as modules over $\mathcal{Z}_0\bigl(\Ll_{0,n}^\e\bigr)=\mathcal{Z}_0\bigl(\Ll_{0,1}^\e\bigr)^{\otimes n}$ by Proposition \ref{Z0L0n}, the result will follow from the case $n=1$.
 Then we argue in four steps.
-First, using Theorem \ref{JLteo1} we show that a certain localization of $\Ll_{0,1}^\e$ is a free module of rank $l^{dim\mathfrak{g}}$.
-Then, assuming that $\Ll_{0,1}^\e$ is finitely generated and projective, we explain why it has constant rank $l^{dim\mathfrak{g}}$ (this is very classical).
-Thirdly, we prove that $\Ll_{0,1}^\e$ is finitely generated and projective as in Theorem 7.2 of \cite{DC-L}.
-Finally we obtain that it is a free module as in \cite{BGS}.
+First, using Theorem \ref{JLteo1} we show that a certain localization of $\Ll_{0,1}^\e$ is a free module of rank \smash{$l^{\dim \mathfrak{g}}$}.
+Then, assuming that $\Ll_{0,1}^\e$ is finitely generated and projective, we explain why it has constant rank \smash{$l^{\dim \mathfrak{g}}$} (this is very classical).
+Thirdly, we prove that $\Ll_{0,1}^\e$ is finitely generated and projective as in \cite[Theorem 7.2]{DC-L}.
+Finally, we obtain that it is a free module as in~\cite{BGS}.